Phone-GWP-group

 The importance of vegan packaging

-At GWP, we are able to supply vegan packaging.
-We are proud to use materials, adhesives and inks free of animal products, and maintain appropriate manufacturing processes too.
+At GWP, we can supply vegan packaging.
+We are proud to use materials, adhesives, and inks free of animal products, and to maintain appropriate manufacturing processes as well.

-So, if you see vegan packaging as crucial to your business ethos or a key demand or preference of your customers, please get in touch.
+So, if you see vegan packaging as crucial to your business ethos or a key demand or preference of your customers, please get in touch with our packaging experts today.

 Share this article